Hero image showing a color wheel with complementary colors highlighted.

 Color Temperature

-Color temperature refers to the warmth or coolness of a color.
-Warm colors, like reds, oranges, and yellows, evoke warmth and comfort.
-These colors energize and capture attention.
-Cool colors, like blues and greens, convey calmness and professionalism.
-They create a sense of trust and stability.
-Use color temperature to set a mood or atmosphere in a space or design.
+Color temperature refers to the warmth or coolness of a color, and warm colors—like reds, oranges, and yellows—evoke warmth and comfort and energize and capture attention.
+Then there are cool colors—like blues and greens—which convey calmness and professionalism and therefore create a sense of trust and stability.
+Use color temperature to set a mood or atmosphere in a space or design and you can shape how visitors to a website, for instance, register what they see as being aligned with, ideally, your brand message and the feelings you’re trying to evoke.

 What are Complementary Colors?

-Complementary colors are opposite each other on the color wheel.
-They create high contrast and vibrant looks when used together.
-Complementary colors include red and green, blue and orange, and yellow and purple.
-Artists and designers worldwide often use these combinations to make elements stand out.
+Complementary colors are opposite each other on the color wheel, and they create high contrast and vibrant looks when designers—and artists—use them together.
+Complementary colors include red and green, blue and orange, and yellow and purple, and artists and designers the world over often use these combinations to make elements stand out and grab their viewers.

-Complementary colors also enhance visual appeal.
-They balance each other, when one color often dominates and the other supports.
-This concept is key in color theory as it impacts art, design, and even fashion.
+Complementary colors also enhance visual appeal, and they balance each other, when one color often dominates and the other supports, and it’s a key concept in color theory as it impacts art, design, and even fashion.

-Complementary colors offer a vibrant look at full saturation.
-They create a high level of contrast and make visual elements stand out.
-This contrast draws the viewer's eye and can make essential elements more noticeable.
+Complementary colors offer a vibrant look at full saturation, and they create a high level of contrast and make visual elements stand out, with benefits being in how you can use them to enliven your designs and to:

 • Create eye-catching visuals.